Pugneys Country Park

 Pugneys Country Park is a 250 acre park located on the A636 between Wakefield, West Yorkshire, England and Junction 39 of the M1 motorway.
 It is a Local Nature Reserve.

 The area was developed from a former opencast mine and a sand and gravel quarry and was opened to the public in 1985.
 It is overlooked by Sandal Castle.

-The park comprises two lakes, the larger of which is dedicated to non-powered watersports and the smaller lake is designated as a nature reserve.
+The park comprises two lakes, Both lakes are now dedicated as a nature reserve.